hffung/simplerc/README.md

 Random walks can be used to model a wide range of phenomena, from animal movement to stock markets.
 This compendium contains all of the data, code, and other digital materials used in our paper, “Introduction to random walks”.
-In this compendium, we provide the R tools used to simulate, plot, and fit Gaussian random walks.
+In this compendium, we provide the R tools to simulate, plot, and fit Gaussian random walks.

 ### How to cite